 These models serve drivers with all-season traction, especially on snow and wet surfaces.
 They are suitable for crossover vehicles and SUVs.
-In addition, both are furnished to meet high-task cycles, frequent towing, heavy loads and for the hassle-free and constant trip.
+In addition, both are furnished to meet high-task cycles, frequent towing, and heavy loads and for hassle-free and constant trip.

 Yet, to find out which one is the winner meeting your demands, please continue scrolling to catch the winner.

 Michelin equipped its Defender LTX version with the Max touch tech and double steel belts with one polyester.
 These features bring top-notch dry traction by enhancing the tire’s touch with the surface while moving through dry roads.
 Also, the tech is the recipe for a longer tread-life and minimizes wear, accounting for 99.6% dry traction.

 The other tire is made from the latest rubber compound, which contains a high level of silica that is utilized in the winter tires.
 This texture offers durable performance and short rolling resistance in dry surroundings.
 So, the Michelin Crossclimate 2 reaches 88% dry traction.

 The manufacturer integrated an interlocking section and tread lock rigidity on the Michelin Defender LTX, aiming to boost the wet traction.
 The virtue combination can also maximize the great traction in both light snow and rainy weather.

 Meanwhile, the Crossclimate 2 comes to the market with 3D self-blocking sipes and V-formed blocked features.
 These factors allow it to display a decent wet performance in winter and summer, which is interior to the other tire.